 The two strings should be sufficiently far apart to prevent the floating structure from tilting too easily to the side.

 The centre of gravity of the floating structure must be in front of the string exerting the upward tension.

-The base must be big enough to prevent the whole structure from toppling.
+The base must be wide enough to provide some stability so that the whole structure does not topple.